RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-azure-ad.md

 ## Step 1: Set up your identity provider (IdP)

-### Create the Azure AD SAML Toolkit integration application
+To create the Azure AD SAML Toolkit integration application:

 1. Sign in to Microsoft Azure account.